ovcarj/qe_brno2022/Day-2/example4.vdw/README.md

    used by the functional.

+4. Relax the graphite structure with the `LDA` functional by choosing the `C.pbe-rrkjus.UPF` pseudopotential.

-4. Compare the two relaxations with XcrySDen.
+5. Compare the relaxations with XcrySDen.
-   What are the final interlayer distances in the two cases?
+   What are the final interlayer distances in the three cases?
+   Note: the experimental interlayer distance is 3.336 A.